adonisjs/v6-docs/content/docs/digging_deeper/repl.md

+---
+summary: AdonisJS offers an application-aware REPL to interact with your application from the command line.
+---

 # REPL
 Like the [Node.js REPL](https://nodejs.org/api/repl.html), AdonisJS offers an application-aware REPL to interact with your application from the command line.
 You can start the REPL session using the `node ace repl` command.